Pirate2606/100-days-of-code/log.md

 **Today's Progress**: Learned a lot about views in android and started coding in XML for writing those views.

 **Thoughts**: Initially I was using the drag and drop feature of the android studio but now I started coding the code rather than drag and drop.

+### Day 5: August 5, Wednesday

+**Today's Progress**: Finally finished my "About me" android app and also started front-end development.

+**Thoughts**: Today I completed the "about me" app by making the app more efficient by adding data classes and binding views.